-Spend the day wandering the town or taking part in a multitude of optional activities like sea kayaking, visiting Cape Byron Lighthouse, or relaxing on the beach.
+Spend the day wandering the town or taking part in a multitude of optional activities like skydiving, visiting Cape Byron Lighthouse, or relaxing on the beach.

 Hit the waves with an included surf lesson.
 Head to the coastal township of Port Macquarie, featuring all the beauty of the beach set alongside gorgeous national parks.
 Enjoy an evening in Port Macquarie.

 Explore the area around Leura and Katoomba including the Three Sisters.
 Visit the Jenolan Caves, take a walk in Jamison Valley, and ride on the Scenic Railway, the steepest railway in the world.

 Travel to Sydney and enjoy a free afternoon to explore the city.
 Opt to rent a bike, stroll the botanical gardens, or visit the iconic Opera House.